i05nagai/memorandum/language/english.md

     * the cultivation of a plant for food.
 * paraphrase
     * to repeat something written or spoken using different words, often in a humorous form or in a simpler and shorter form that makes the original meaning clearer
+    * to express in a shorter, clearer, or different way that someone has said or written
+    * summarize
+    * To paraphrase Finkelstein, mathmetics is a language, like English
+    * The article only paraphrased Castro's words, and gave no direct quotes
 * look into something
     * to examine the facts about a problem or situation:
 * The Himalayas